-Mr. John Peterpaul has been identified as the initial IAM Director, and Mr. Joseph V. Vittoria has been identified as the initial Salaried and Management Director.
-For additional information on Mr. Peterpaul and Mr. Vittoria, see "ELECTION OF DIRECTORS--IAM Director" and "--Salaried and Management Director."
+The System Roundtable has identified Joseph V. Vittoria as the initial Salaried and Management Director.
+For additional information on Mr. Vittoria, see "ELECTION OF DIRECTORS--Other Directors."

-The ALPA Director has not been identified as of the date of this Proxy Statement/Prospectus but will be identified prior to the Effective Time.
-Ouorum
+The ALPA Director and the IAM Director have not been identified as of the date of this Proxy Statement/Prospectus but will be identified prior to the Effective Time.